-A review of basic techniques for success in College, including practical exercises in listening to lectures, concentration, time management, note-taking, test-taking, textbook analysis and review, outlining, summarizing, writing essay questions, using the library and the microcomputer to study spelling and vocabulary.
+A review of basic techniques for success in college, including practical exercises in listening to lectures, concentration, time management, note-taking, test-taking, textbook analysis and review, outlining, summarizing, writing essay questions, using the library and the microcomputer to study spelling and vocabulary.
+1 hour lecture.